A rich and creamy small batch of Alfredo Sauce made with cream and filled with flavor. Low carb, easy to make, and perfect for one big bowl of pasta!

 How To Make Alfredo Sauce

-- Remove from the heat and toss with cooked pasta or add to cooked chicken or shrimp.
+- Finish and Serve: Remove from heat.
+Toss with cooked pasta or use over chicken or shrimp.

-Pro Tip: The sauce will continue to thicken as it sits.
-Taste and add ⅛ teaspoon of salt if necessary.
+Note: The sauce thickens as it cools.
+Taste and add 1/8 teaspoon of salt if needed.

 Expert Tips